opnfv/opnfvdocs/docs/release/installation.introduction.rst

 Detailed step by step instructions for working with an installation toolchain and installing the required scenario are provided by the installation projects.
-The projects providing installation support for the OPNFV Gambia release are: Apex, Compass4nfv and Fuel.
+The projects providing installation support for the OPNFV Gambia release are: Apex, and Fuel.

 The instructions for each toolchain can be found in these links:

 - :ref:`Apex installation instruction <apex-installation>`
-- :ref:`Compass4nfv installation instruction <compass4nfv-installation>`
 - :ref:`Fuel installation instruction <fuel-installation>`

 OPNFV Test Frameworks